wp-plugins/coolclock/readme.txt

 There is no options page.
 Just go to your Appearance > Widgets admin page and find the new Analog Clock widget.
 Add it to your sidebar and change settings if you want to see another than the default clock.

+Other ways to integrate a clock into your site are ahortcodes or a theme function.
+See instructions below.

 = What options does the widget have? =